poweradmin/poweradmin-docs/docs/upgrading/index.md

 If you're upgrading across multiple major versions, it's often safest to upgrade incrementally through each major version rather than jumping directly to the latest version.

-### Recommended Path from 2.0.0 to 4.0.0
+### Recommended Path from 2.0.0 to 4.1.0

-If you're upgrading from a very old version (e.g., 2.0.0) to the latest 4.0.0, we recommend the following path:
+If you're upgrading from a very old version (e.g., 2.0.0) to the latest 4.1.0, we recommend the following path:

 1. 2.0.0 → 2.1.4 (Important database structure changes)
 2. 2.1.4 → 2.2.2 (API integration changes)
 3. 2.2.2 → 3.2.0 (DNSSEC implementation)
 4. 3.2.0 → 3.9.3 (Security improvements)
 5. 3.9.3 → 4.0.0 (Complete architecture overhaul)
+6. 4.0.0 → 4.1.0 (Migration system removal and modernization)

 ### Critical Versions with SQL Migrations